argoproj-labs/argocd-operator/docs/reference/argocd.md

 ## Resource Customizations

-There are two ways to customize resource behavior: with subkeys (`resourceCustomizationsNew`) and without subkeys (`resourceCustomizations`). `resourceCustomizations` maps directly to the `resource.customizations` field in the `argocd-cm` ConfigMap, while `resourceCustomizationsNew` maps directly to the respective subkey in the `argocd-cm`.
+There are two ways to customize resource behavior: with subkeys (`resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions`) and without subkeys (`resourceCustomizations`). `resourceCustomizations` maps directly to the `resource.customizations` field in the `argocd-cm` ConfigMap, while each of the subkeys maps directly to their own field in the `argocd-cm`. `resourceHealthChecks` will map to `resource.customizations.health`, `resourceIgnoreDifferences` to `resource.customizations.ignoreDifferences`, and `resourceActions` to `resource.customizations.actions`

 !!! warning
-    It is encouraged to use `resourceCustomizationsNew` over `resourceCustomizations`.
+    `resourceCustomizations` is being deprecated so is encouraged to use `resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions` instead.
 It is the user's responsibility to not provide conflicting resources if they choose to use both methods of resource customizations.

 ### Resource Customizations (with subkeys) Example

-Keys for `resourceCustomizationsNew` are in the form: `resource.customizations.ignoreDifferences.<group_kind>`, `resource.customizations.health.<group_kind>`, and `resource.customizations.actions.<group_kind>`.
+Keys for `resourceHealthChecks`, `resourceIgnoreDifferences`, and `resourceActions` are in the form (respectively): `resource.customizations.health.<group_kind>`, `resource.customizations.ignoreDifferences.<group_kind>`, and `resource.customizations.actions.<group_kind>`.
 The following example defines a custom health check, custom action, and an ignoreDifferences config in the `argocd-cm` ConfigMap.

 ``` yaml
 apiVersion: argoproj.io/v1alpha1